The most expensive

 3. Confusion with units of measurement

 As we all know, there are fixed units of measurement such as millimeter, centimeter, meter, kilometer, milligram, gram, kilogram, liter and others.
-But the British use different measures of measurement called English units, such as feet, inches, pounds, ounces and others.
-In 1999, NASA launched the Mars Orbiter Space Mission and directions to the satellite were given in meters and kilometers, but Lockheed Martin Aerospace gave the directions in feet and inches.
-And as a result, the satellite went astray and got lost in space.
+But the British use various measures called English units, such as feet, inches, pounds, ounces and others.
+In 1999, NASA launched the Mars Orbiter mission and directions to the satellite were given in meters and kilometers, but Lockheed Martin Aerospace gave directions in feet and inches.
+As a result, the satellite lost its way and got lost in space.
 NASA spent US$125 million on this project.

 On December 12, 2005, a great man made a very good mistake.
-The share price of J-Com 1 was about 610,000 yen (1 share = 610,000 yen).
+J-Com 1's share price was approximately 610,000 yen (1 share = 610,000 yen).
 But a man from the Japanese company Mizuho sold 610,000 shares for 1 yen.
-How did he make such a big mistake, really incredible?
-Due to this mistake, the company suffered a huge loss of about 225 million US dollars.
+How did he make such a big mistake, truly unbelievable?
+Due to this error, the company suffered huge losses of approximately US$225 million.

 1. Gold mine for sale

-In 1867, Russia thought their land area had increased and it was difficult to control such a large area.
-Therefore, the Russian government decided to sell 1.72 million square kilometers of the United States for next to nothing. price 7.2 million USD.
-But that was the biggest mistake Russia made, because today this land is called Alaska and has gold mines, natural gas and oil, which have a market value of about 200 billion US dollars.
+In 1867, Russia thought that their land area had increased and it was difficult to control such a large area.
+Therefore, the Russian government decided to sell 1.72 million square kilometers to the United States for next to nothing. price 7.2 million US dollars.
+But this was the biggest mistake Russia made because today this land is called Alaska and has gold mines, natural gas and oil with a market value of about 200 billion US dollars.

 Back to top button